quickwit-oss/quickwit/docs/deployment/kubernetes/gke.md

 sidebar_position: 2
 ---

-This guide will help you setting up a Quickwit cluster with the right GCS permissions.
+This guide will help you set up a Quickwit cluster with the correct GCS permissions.

 ## Set up

-Before install Quickwit with helm, let's create a namespace for our playground.
+Before installing Quickwit with Helm, let's create a namespace for our playground.

 ```
 export NS=quickwit-tutorial
 kubectl create ns ${NS}
 ```

-Quickwit stores its index on an object storage, we are going to use GCS which is natively supported since the 0.7 version (for version < 0.7, you should use an S3 interoperability key).
+Quickwit stores its index on an object storage.
+We will use GCS, which is natively supported since the 0.7 version (for versions < 0.7, you should use an S3 interoperability key).

-To ease the pain of setting permissions right, we prepared you a recipe which uses GCP service account and GKE service account.
+The following steps create a GCP and a GKE service account and bind them together.
 We are going to create them, set the right permissions and bind them.

 ```bash